Email PhonePhone

 Disadvantages of Cone Flow Meters

-• Due to their specialized design, cone flow meters are more expensive than traditional flow meters, However, their durability and low maintenance can counterbalance the initial cost over time.
+• Due to their specialized design, cone flow meters are more expensive than traditional flow meters.
+However, their durability and low maintenance can counterbalance the initial cost over time.

 • Cone meters perform well in medium- to high-flow rate applications but may struggle with very low flow rates.